Lemoncode/devops-fundamentals/07_integration_test/02_jenkins_integration_test/readme.md

 }
 ```

+## Running integartions tests

-Now it's time to use Docker compose in order to run integration tests
+* Now it's time to use Docker compose in order to run integration tests

 ```groovy
 pipeline {